 Please accept this “general thanksgiving” from our Prayer Book.
-It is designed to be used by individuals and communities every day, not just once a year.
-I commend it to you for your daily use — in all situations and circumstances.
+Individuals and communities should consider using it every day, not just once a year.
+I recommend it to you for your daily use — in all situations and circumstances.

 Below are the lessons for this weekend.
 Please also pray through the collect.

 Merciful God, who sent your messengers the prophets to preach repentance and prepare the way for our salvation: Give us grace to heed their warnings and forsake our sins, that we may greet with joy the coming of Jesus Christ our Redeemer; who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

 1 You have been gracious to your land, O Lord, *you have restored the good fortune of Jacob.

 2 You have forgiven the iniquity of your people * and blotted out all their sins.

 8 I will listen to what the Lord God is saying, *for he is speaking peace to his faithful people and to those who turn their hearts to him.

 9 Truly, his salvation is very near to those who fear him, *that his glory may dwell in our land.

 10 Mercy and truth have met together; *righteousness and peace have kissed each other.

 11 Truth shall spring up from the earth, *and righteousness shall look down from heaven.